chriskgernon/chriskgernon/hurricane/index.md

 Through QGIS and DB Manager, prepare twitter and county data for spatial analysis and count tweets by County with a spatial join.

 ### Cleaning and gathering data
-First, I added a projected coordinate system to my PostGIS database.
+First, look in my methods section of my Twitter lab to learn how I uploaded twitter data and county data into my PostGIS database.
+Second, I added a projected coordinate system to my PostGIS database.
 I chose the USA Contiguous Lambert Conformal Conic projection because I needed a projection that works well for calculating distance and area over the Eastern United States.
 It did not exists in the database's ```spatial_ref_sys``` table so I went to https://www.spatialreference.org and copied the PostGIS insert statement.
 The statement inexplicable has a 9 to the beginning of the first CRS id, so I removed the 9 in order to make the code work.

 ```SQL
 INSERT into spatial_ref_sys (srid, auth_name, auth_srid, proj4text, srtext) values ( 102004, 'esri', 102004, '+proj=lcc +lat_1=33 +lat_2=45 +lat_0=39 +lon_0=-96 +x_0=0 +y_0=0 +ellps=GRS80 +datum=NAD83 +units=m +no_defs ', 'PROJCS["USA_Contiguous_Lambert_Conformal_Conic",GEOGCS["GCS_North_American_1983",DATUM["North_American_Datum_1983",SPHEROID["GRS_1980",6378137,298.257222101]],PRIMEM["Greenwich",0],UNIT["Degree",0.017453292519943295]],PROJECTION["Lambert_Conformal_Conic_2SP"],PARAMETER["False_Easting",0],PARAMETER["False_Northing",0],PARAMETER["Central_Meridian",-96],PARAMETER["Standard_Parallel_1",33],PARAMETER["Standard_Parallel_2",45],PARAMETER["Latitude_Of_Origin",39],UNIT["Meter",1],AUTHORITY["EPSG","102004"]]');